-Using tabs within a project or folder can essentially give you a new page within the folder to help better organize the functionality you need.
-You can have different web parts available on different tabs to provide tools for specific roles and groups of activities.
+Using tabs within a project or folder can essentially give you new "pages" to help better organize the functionality you need.
+You can provide different web parts on different tabs to provide tools for specific roles and groups of activities.
 For an example of tabs in action, explore the interactive example study

 Default Display Tab

-As a rule of thumb, when multiple tabs are present, the leftmost tab is displayed by default when a user first navigates to the folder.
-Exceptions to rule are the "Overview" tab in a study folder and the single pre-configured tab created by default in most folder types, such as the "Start Tab" in a collaboration folder.
+As a general rule when multiple tabs are present, the leftmost tab is "active" and displayed in the foreground by default when a user first navigates to the folder.
+Exceptions to this rule are the "Overview" tab in a study folder and the single pre-configured tab created by default in most folder types, such as the "Start Tab" in a collaboration folder.
 To override these behaviors, see below:

 Custom Tabbed Folders